TeamSumilarise/Zexiat_Open_Repository/README.md

 [English](README.md)|[简体中文](README_zh.md)

 # ZEXIAT OPEN REPOSITORY
 ## Introduction
 Zexiat is a QQ Bot developed by the team Sumilarise.
-This Bot is based on Python Nonebot2 OpenShamrock
+This Bot is based on Python Nonebot2 OpenShamrock PostgreSQL MuMu Model
-+ Python Version: V3.9.6
++ Python Version: 3.9.6
-+ NoneBot Version: V2.1.3
++ NoneBot2 Version: 2.1.3
-+ OpenShamrock Version: Shamrock-v1.0.7.r236.e45e9e7-all
++ OpenShamrock Version: Shamrock-v1.0.9.r429.2db187e-all
++ PostgreSQL Version: 14.4
++ QQ: v8.9.93.13475
-+ Achieved by the MuMu Model
++ MuMu Model Version:3.1.50

 ## Tips
 This Open Repository is allowed to be visited by all guests and developers.